-Dr Rob Childs – Clinical Lead for the Sherborne Area Network Covid Vaccination Clinics
+Dr Rob Childs – Clinical Director of the Sherborne Area Network (PCN)

 It is with great sadness that we have to inform you all that the Evershot Branch site will not be re-opening.
 Please read the full article here.